 Automation will be key to effective global watch list screening.
 For instance, Sayari Graph leverages global public records and graph technology to map complex, cross-border corporate networks, thus providing a clear picture of illicit financial actors, their infrastructure, and relationships.
 This comprehensive view provides investigators with broader context surrounding their customers and counterparties.
 Users can import customer lists in bulk to speed up onboarding, or use the platform to dig deep into individual cases.

 The data within Sayari Graph is updated regularly to ensure that you’re always working with the most current information.
 The platform’s Risk Factors feature can also visually flag any known watchlisted entity throughout an investigation.
 In complex webs of corporate networks, visual risk flags allow investigators to instantly see potential violations across a network.

-Speed up your customer onboarding with Sayari Graph.
-See the impact for yourself with a 14 day free trial of Sayari Graph.
+Speed up your customer onboarding and list screening with Sayari Graph.
+See the impact for yourself with a personalized demo of Sayari Graph.
 For inspiration, watch one of our in-house analysts perform an example investigation in this Master Class on tracking assets of Russian oligarchs.